tanxiazhe/SpringBootPractice/README.md

 Create database named 'archimedes'

-Modify application.properties as you need.
+Modify application-dev.properties as you need.

-Run ArchimedesApplication.java under archemedes-web
+Run ArchimedesApplication.java

-You can find API document running at localhost:8090/swagger-ui.html
+You can find API document running at localhost:8888/swagger-ui.html

 Play with the APIs as you like